dejasper1/-Feed-Reader-Testing/README.md

 # Feed Reader

 ## Description
-The project objective was to utilize "test-driven development" or TDD on a web based RSS feed application.
-File path: jasmine/spec/feedreader.js.
+The project objective was to utilize "test-driven development" or TDD on a web based RSS feed application using the Jasmine framework.

+The path for test file: jasmine/spec/feedreader.js.

 ## Instructions
 Simply clone or download the project and open the index.html file.
 The tests will run automatically on page load.